openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### Measures to Ensure Secure Implementations

-The following describes measures that ensure secure implementations according to existing best practices and standards defining the operations of Elliptic Curve Cryptography.
+In the following measures are described that ensure secure implementations according to existing best practices and standards defining the operations of Elliptic Curve Cryptography.